pyhys/minimalmodbus/doc/develop.rst

     python setup.py bdist_wininst

-Upload the windows installer to PYPI by logging in, and uploading it manually.
+Upload the Windows installer to PYPI by logging in, and uploading it manually.

-Upload the windows installer to Sourceforge.
+Upload the Windows installer to Sourceforge by manually using the web form.

 Downloading backups from the Sourceforge server